alexlange1/alphamind-transparency/emissions_v2/scripts/docs/PRICE_DUMP_SPEC.md

 4. **Date-range loop**
    - Creates `scripts/<output-dir>/` (default `outputs/`) and writes `prices_<YYYY-MM-DD>.json` for each day.
+   - Each JSON contains a `samples` array with one entry per scheduled snapshot.
-   - Reuses the previous day’s `closest_block` as the lower bound to accelerate block searches.
+   - Reuses the previous block (across samples and days) as the lower bound to accelerate block searches.
    - Shares a single validator cache across the whole run, minimizing costly backtracking.